dotmjsc/K2450_Arb_I/readme.md

 ![](doc/Meas_Settings.PNG)

 * **4 Wire** enables 4-Wire measurement.
-When the cable resistance matters, this is the preferred settings.
+When the cable resistance matters, enable this setting.
 See the image on the bottom of the program how to connect.

 * **Range** set the measurement range according to your DUT (device under test).
 You can use **Auto** for autoranging, but this is very slow, be warned!